 The amount of gold each token represents varies from provider to provider, but most stick with a ratio of 1 token equals 1 gram of pure investment grade gold.
 As such, the value of each token is usually roughly equivalent to the gold spot price, though it can fluctuate based on the economics of supply and demand, and several other factors.
 These tokens can usually be bought directly from the company or from third-party exchange platforms and can be traded or redeemed for real gold whenever the holder chooses.

-Though there is a wide range of gold-backed tokens available, it’s important to ensure that the ones you’re investing in meet certain basic criteria.
+With all that said, gold-backed tokens are the trend now in the investment world.
+However, though there is a wide range of gold-backed tokens available, it’s also important to ensure that the ones you’re investing in meet certain basic criteria.